Translated by machine translator

 • Where can appropriate knowledge be obtained in the field of labour protection?

 3.1.
-Higher vocational education study programmes accredited by the Ministry of Education and Science, if they acquire knowledge in accordance with the professional standards “labour protection specialist” or “senior labour protection specialist” - higher level knowledge;
+Higher professional education programs accredited by the Ministry of Education and Science, if they include knowledge in accordance with the professional standards of "Occupational Safety Specialist" or "Senior Occupational Safety Specialist" – higher-level knowledge;

 3.2.
-Vocational improvement education programmes licensed by the Ministry of Education and Science, which are implemented by accredited educational institutions - basic level knowledge and specialised knowledge.
+Professional development education programs licensed by the Ministry of Education and Science, which are implemented by accredited educational institutions – basic-level and specialized knowledge.

-The amounts of the vocational higher education acquisition study programme are specified in the paragraphs of the abovementioned Regulations:
+The volume of professional higher education study programs is specified in the points of the mentioned regulations:

-6. Persons who have at least basic education may acquire basic level knowledge in the field of labour protection by acquiring a basic level of labour protection knowledge education programme developed by an educational institution in accordance with the model approved by the Ministry of Education and Science. .
-The scope of the basic level of knowledge education programme for labour protection is 60 hours, of which 40 hours is a theory section and 20 hours practice.
+6. Basic knowledge in the field of occupational safety can be acquired by individuals who have at least a basic education, by completing a basic occupational safety knowledge education program developed by an educational institution in accordance with the model approved by the Ministry of Education and Science.
+The volume of the basic occupational safety knowledge program is 60 hours, of which 40 hours are theoretical and 20 hours are practical.

-6.1 Specialised knowledge shall be acquired in a vocational improvement educational programme the amount of which is 40 hours and which is related to the relevant type of commercial activity, in accordance with the model approved by the Ministry of Education and Science.
+6.1.
+Specialized knowledge is acquired in a professional development education program, which consists of 40 hours and is related to the respective type of commercial activity, in accordance with the model approved by the Ministry of Education and Science.

-Training of all the abovementioned levels of education in the field of labour protection may be acquired in accredited educational institutions (training centres).
-The National Educational Opportunities Database (NIID) compiles educational opportunities offered by Latvian educational institutions,
+All levels of occupational safety training mentioned above can be acquired at accredited educational institutions (training centers).
+The National Education Opportunity Database (NIID) compiles the educational opportunities offered by educational institutions in Latvia, website: [http://www.niid.lv/](http://www.niid.lv/)

-• in what case must the employer involve a competent authority or a competent specialist?
-Can the employer not involve the competent authority or the competent specialist?
+• In what case must an employer involve a competent institution or competent specialist?
+Can the employer choose not to involve a competent institution or competent specialist?

-Paragraph 5 of these Regulations prescribes that an employer may not involve a competent institution if there are no more than five employees in the undertaking.
+Point 5 of these regulations stipulates that an employer may choose not to involve a competent institution if the company has no more than five employees.

 In accordance with Paragraph 5.1 of Cabinet Regulation No. 99, Regulations regarding types of commercial activities in which an employer engages a competent institution - if there are 6 to 10 employees in an undertaking, the employer may not involve a competent institution, if he or she ensures fulfilment of the following requirements: